egis/coding-challenge/README.md

 Coding Challenge Guidelines
 ===========================

-If you don't have code to share, you can work on our coding challenge described below.

 Please organize, design, test, document and deploy your code as if it were going into production, then send us a link to the hosted repository (e.g.
 Github, Bitbucket...).